 The Dancer and Bard classes in Final Fantasy Tactics.
 Dancers can use their weakest dance to enormously powerful effect in a properly tweaked party (three Dancers and two Mimes with strength boosted as high as possible).
 This is generally the second most powerful party possible in the game.
 Given them all the Ninja class's Vanish skill as well, and they'll turn invisible after getting hit, which normally lasts until the character takes another action...except that continuing the dance you're already performing doesn't count as a new action.
 Thus, your Dancers and Mimes will keep whittling away at the enemy, who will be incapable of retaliating.

-Bards at the same time, also had varying issues.
-The HP and MP regenerating abilities were guaranteed, but it could also raise the speed of your units (One Bard Raising and one Dancer Lowering could tip the scales very quickly), increase theyir attack and magic attack, as well as dish out random beneficial status effects.
-The real magikarp effect is because each class relied on the stat that gender was weaker in.
-Dancer used Physical Attack to determine damage effects, and Bards used Magic Attack.
-Since the abilities could be passed off to other classes though, a singing Black Mage could restore many HP, and a Dancing Knight could whittle down enemies in no time flat.
+Bards at the same time, also have varying issues.
+The HP and MP regenerating abilities are guaranteed, but can also raise the speed of your units (One Bard Raising and one Dancer Lowering could tip the scales very quickly), increase their attack and magic attack, as well as dish out random beneficial status effects.
+The real magikarp effect is because each class relies on the stat that gender is weaker in.
+Dancer uses Physical Attack to determine damage effects, and Bards used Magic Attack.
+Since the abilities can be passed off to other classes though, a singing Black Mage can restore many HP, and a Dancing Knight could whittle down enemies in no time flat.

 Tactics also has two characters, a brother and sister named Rafa and Malak.
 Their unique ability hits 2-5 random squares in a 5 square, cross shaped area, making their attacks frequently do nothing at all.
 And while Rafa's spells does a fixed damage depending on her stats (as opposed to the usual Faith-based magic system of the game), Malak's functions better if he has a very low Faith; Rafa is almost useful if you train her as a white mage due to her high Faith, or as a move-find-item holder due to her low Brave (a must for getting the rare items in the Deep Dungeon), Malak can do excellent magic damage while being almost immune to magic himself, making him an excellent faith-based magic counter if used right.